*NOTE: ticket sales for this performance close at 3PM on the day of the show.*

 Marcus King, baritone

 Born and raised in Memphis, TN, Marcus King has always been musically gifted.
 In 2013, he made his European debut in Norfolk, England as Demetrius in the Yorke Trust Opera production of Britten’s Midsummer Night’s Dream.
 In 2014, he rejoined the company as Ubalde in Gluck’s Armide.
 He has been a young artist for the Utah Festival Opera as well as The Charlottesville Opera, formally known as Ash Lawn Opera.
-For Opera Memphis, he has had many solo roles such as Mr. Gobineau in The Medium, Aeneas in Dido and Aeneas, Vernon in Blue Viola, Samuel in Pirates of Penzance, Joe Harland in Later the Same Evening, and Erminio in The Triumph of Honor.
+Roles with Opera Memphis have included Mr. Gobineau in The Medium, Aeneas in Dido and Aeneas, Vernon in Blue Viola, Samuel in Pirates of Penzance, Joe Harland in Later the Same Evening, and Erminio in The Triumph of Honor.
 This 2020/2021 season he will be company artist for Moon River Opera, Savannah GA.
 He will also join the cast of the Magic Flute as Papageno for The Lighthouse Opera’s 2021/22 season.

 Jake Stamatis, baritone